-19. However, before turning to the examination of those documents and statements, a few observations need to be made on the subject-matter of the dispute and the date at which the dispute must have existed, both of which are important factors in the objective determination of the existence or absence of a dispute between the Parties.
+17. However, before turning to the examination of those documents and statements, a few observations need to be made on the subject-matter of the dispute and the date at which the dispute must have existed, both of which are important factors in the objective determination of the existence or absence of a dispute between the Parties.

-20. It is for the Court itself to determine on an objective basis the subject-matter of the dispute between the Parties, that is, to "isolate the real issue in the case and to identify the object of the claim" (Nuclear Tests (Australia v.
+18. It is for the Court itself to determine on an objective basis the subject-matter of the dispute between the Parties, that is, to "isolate the real issue in the case and to identify the object of the claim" (Nuclear Tests (Australia v.
 France), Judgment, I.C.J.
 Reports 1974, p.
 262, para.
 29; Nuclear Tests (New Zealand v.
 France), Judgment, I.C.J.
 Reports 1974, p.
 466, para.
 30).
 However, in doing so, the Court examines the positions of both Parties, while giving particular attention to the manner in which the subject-matter of the dispute is framed by the applicant State (Fisheries Jurisdiction (Spain v.
 Canada), Jurisdiction of the Court, Judgment, I.C.J.
 Reports 1998, p.
 448, para.
 30; see also Territorial and Maritime Dispute (Nicaragua v.
 Colombia), Preliminary Objections, Judgment, I.C.J.
 Reports 2007 (II), p.
 848, para.
 38).

-21. In its Memorial, the Marshall Islands describes its dispute with India as concerning "India's compliance or non-compliance with its obligation under customary international law to pursue in good faith, and bring to a conclusion, negotiations leading to nuclear disarmament in all its aspects under strict and effective international control" (Memorial of the Marshall Islands (MMI), para.
-13).
-This framing of the subjectmatter of the dispute was reiterated by the Marshall Islands in oral proceedings (CR 2016/1, p.
-32, para.
-9 (Condorelli)).
+19. In its Memorial, the Republic of the Marshall Islands describes its dispute with Pakistan as concerning "Pakistan's compliance or noncompliance with its obligation under customary international law to pursue in good faith, and bring to a conclusion, negotiations leading to nuclear disarmament in all its aspects under strict and effective international control" (Memorial of the Marshall Islands (MMI), para.
+42).
+This framing of the subject-matter of the dispute was reiterated by the Republic of the Marshall Islands in oral proceedings (CR 2016/2, pp. 25-26, paras.
+4-5 (Condorelli)).

-22. Although the Marshall Islands argued at various points in its pleadings that the quantitative build-up and qualitative improvement of

-India's nuclear arsenal was "contrary to the objective of nuclear disarmament" (MMI, para.
-19), the Marshall Islands relies mainly on the statement made by its Foreign Minister at the Second Conference on the Humanitarian Impact of Nuclear Weapons held in Nayarit, Mexico, as evidence of the existence of a dispute with India.
-In that statement, the Marshall Islands, after accusing the States possessing nuclear weapons of failing to fulfil their legal obligations on pursuing nuclear disarmament through multilateral negotiations, declared that "the immediate commencement and conclusion of such negotiations is required by legal obligation of nuclear disarmament resting upon each and every State under Article VI of the Non-Proliferation Treaty and customary international law".
+20. Although the Republic of the Marshall Islands argued at various points in its pleadings that the quantitative build-up and qualitative improvement of Pakistan's nuclear arsenal was "contrary to the objective of nuclear disarmament" (MMI, para.
+48), the Republic of the Marshall Islands relies mainly on the statement made by its Foreign Minister at the Second Conference on the Humanitarian Impact of Nuclear Weapons held in Nayarit, Mexico, as evidence of the existence of a dispute with Pakistan.
+In that statement, the Republic of the Marshall Islands, after accusing the States possessing nuclear weapons of failing to fulfil their legal obligations on pursuing nuclear disarmament through multilateral negotiations, declared that "the immediate commencement and conclusion of such negotiations is required by legal obligation of nuclear disarmament resting upon each and every State under Article VI of the Non-Proliferation Treaty and customary international law".

-23. The subject-matter of the dispute may therefore be considered to relate in this case to the alleged non-compliance of India with a customary law obligation to pursue in good faith and to bring to a conclusion negotiations on nuclear disarmament.
+21. The subject-matter of the dispute may therefore be considered to relate in this case to the alleged non-compliance of Pakistan with a customary law obligation to pursue in good faith and to bring to a conclusion negotiations on nuclear disarmament.
 While the issue of non-compliance with such an obligation, assuming of course that it exists, belongs to the merits of the case, what is at issue at this point is the existence of positively opposed viewpoints on the pursuit in good faith of negotiations on nuclear disarmament.
-In other words, for the purpose of determining the existence of a dispute between the Marshall Islands and India, the Court has to ascertain on the basis of the facts placed before it whether there is a disagreement between the Parties on the immediate commencement and conclusion of multilateral negotiations on nuclear disarmament.
+In other words, for the purpose of determining the existence of a dispute between the Marshall Islands and Pakistan, the Court has to ascertain on the basis of the facts placed before it whether there is a disagreement between the Parties on the immediate commencement and conclusion of multilateral negotiations on nuclear disarmament.